Creative briefs celebrating our world

 © Allun Calender

 The Open Projects are open to everyone and are about championing exquisite work.
+This year the AOP are making plans for several bespoke projects.

 Here at the AOP we want to celebrate the very best in the new wave of photographers and image makers, who have been practicing their craft for less than 3 years.